Clay Hill Memorial Forest

 Dr. Glenn McQuaide, secretary--Glenn is an Assistant Professor of Biology at Campbellsville University.
 He earned a master of science in entomology from the University of Wisconsin and his PhD in Science Education from the University of Louisville.

-Dr. Richard Kessler-- Richard is the Director of the Green River BioReserve (Nature Conservancy) and an Adjunct Professor of Biology at Campbellsville University.
+Dr. Richard Kessler-- Richard is an Associate Professor of Biology and Director of Environmental Studies at Campbellsville University .
+He served formerly as Director of the Green River BioReserve (Nature Conservancy).
 He received his PhD in Environmental Biology from the University of Louisville.
+Richard is conducting research on the birds of CHMF

 Mr. Steve Dalton-- Steve is retired from the Kentucky Division of Forestry.
 Mr. Dalton has worked in a variety of positions managing Kentucky's forest lands and promoting stewardship of non-industrial, private woodlands.
 He received his B.S. degree in Forestry from North Carolina State University.